 At many of our camps, kids can test their archery skills, navigate the exciting low and high ropes courses or sail the waters of Howe Sound.
 There is no shortage of opportunities at YMCA camps for participants to expand their horizons and step out of their comfort zone.
-So even though some activities or programs may be a bit more challenging or new, if your child keeps an open mind and brings an adventurous spirit, we have no doubt that by the end of their camp experience they will have developed a wealth of valuable skills, grown as a leader and accumulated many wonderful memories that they will be telling you and the rest of your family about for a long time.
+So even though some activities or programs may be a bit more challenging or new, if your child keeps an open mind and brings an adventurous spirit, we have no doubt that by the end of their camp experience, they will have developed a wealth of valuable skills, grown as a leader and accumulated many wonderful memories.
+We're sure they will be telling you and the rest of your family about it for a long time.

 Willingness to meet new people

 There’s no better place than camp to not only strengthen old friendships, but create new ones too.
-With lots of opportunity each day to interact with other kids, and participate in activities that relate to their interests, it’s easy to see why kids leave their camp experience having formed new bonds.
+With lots of opportunity each day to interact with other kids and participate in activities that relate to their interests, it’s easy to see why kids leave their camp experience having formed new bonds.
 Make sure you remind your child to take time on day one of camp to say "hello" to their fellow campers and get to know them.
-The worst thing that can happen is that they meet a bunch of new people who they can have fun with during camp, and the best thing that can happen is that they meet someone they click with and spend time with in and outside of camp for many years to come.

 Love for the outdoors

 Regardless of the camp you choose for your child this summer, the Y knows the importance of giving them as much time as possible to be engaged in activities that take place outside.
 Ensuring your child connects with Mother Nature is a big focus of our camp programming.
 So whether it’s going on a hike, spending an afternoon kayaking, heading outside to play sports and games or working on their balance and cardio while paddle boarding, we encourage all campers to pack their love for the outdoors—they’ll be so glad they did!

 Day Camp locations (ages 5 to 12 years*):